jbampton/tooling-docs/apache-trusted-release/lifecycle.md

 : Send a compliant announcement of the release.
 This template will include release metadata.

 **Released**
-: Once the Release is distributed and announced this Release should remain in this state as long as it is available.
+: Once the Release is distributed and announced, this Release should remain in this state as long as it is available.

 **Revoked**
 : A Release in this state has been revoked or abandoned.

 **Announce CVEs**
-: At some moment after a release happens a project may announce CVEs that either impact a release or are solved by a release.
+: At some moment after a release happens a project may announce CVEs that either impact or are solved by a release.
 The security team and PMC manage CVEs including announcements and publishing via cveprocess.apache.org The ATR will update SBOMs with new CVEs.